Lissy93/web-check/.github/README.md

 But there are some optional environmental variables that you can set to give you access to some additional checks, or to increase rate-limits for some checks that use external APIs.

-Note that keys that are prefixed with `REACT_APP_` are used client-side, and as such they must be scoped correctly with minimum privileges.

 **API Keys & Credentials**:
 - `GOOGLE_CLOUD_API_KEY` - A Google API key ([get here](https://cloud.google.com/api-gateway/docs/authenticate-api-keys)).
 This can be used to return quality metrics for a site
 - `REACT_APP_SHODAN_API_KEY` - A Shodan API key ([get here](https://account.shodan.io/)).
 This will show associated host names for a given domain